The Black Book of Communism: Academic press

+Popular press

 The Black Book of Communism received praise in many publications in the United Kingdom and the United States, including the East Valley Tribune, Evening Standard, Foreign Affairs, Insight on the News, Kirkus Reviews, Library Journal, The New Republic, The New York Times, The New York Times Book Review, National Review, Orlando Sentinel, Publishers Weekly, Salon, The Saturday Evening Post, The Times Literary Supplement, The Tribune, The Wall Street Journal, The Washington Post Book World, The Washington Times, and The Weekly Standard.
 Philosopher Alan Ryan wrote that "[t]o the extent that the book has a literary style, it is that of the recording angel; this is the body count of a colossal, wholly failed social, economic, political and psychological experiment.
 It is a criminal indictment, and it rightly reads like one."
 Ryan stated that the authors do not astonish their readers, "dramatize the sufferings of the victims of Communism", or focus on quarrels over exact numbers of victims, affirming that there is no serious moral difference between the lower and higher estimated numbers.
 Speaking of the relative immorality of Communism and Nazism, Ryan said that the "body count tips the scales against Communism", but that if the "intrinsic evil of the entire project" is considered, Nazism is still worse because it was exterminationist.

-Historian Jacques Julliard and philosopher Jean-François Revel also praised the book.
-Revel devoted several chapters of Last Exit to Utopia: The Survival of Socialism in a Post-Soviet Era, against "Big Government", to responding to criticism against The Black Book of Communism.
-In the book, Revel criticizes the imputation to capitalism as an economic system of crimes that in his view would not belong to it, such as those of colonialism, slavery, and the Nazi regime, while socialism as an economic system is not held responsible for the crimes of Communist regimes.
-Revel states that there has never been a democratic or pluralist government that falls under the Marxist–Leninist field of "real socialism", or such a system without totalitarianism, a single-party regime, and political persecution.
-Revel considers collectivism and statism inextricably linked to forced labor and slavery.